celsoluism/OmegaCoin/README.md

 #

-## Updating from omegacoincore-0.12.5 to omegacoincore-0.12.5.1 on Linux VPS Masternode:
+## Updating from Omegacoincore-0.12.5 to Omegacoincore-0.12.5.1 on Linux VPS Masternode

 | **GUIDES:** |
 |:-----------|